 May 25 - North Korea announces it has conducted its second nuclear test shortly after the U.S. Geological Survey reports a magnitude 4.7 seismic disturbance at the site of North Korea's first nuclear test.
 The White House is reporting that North Korea also test-fired a short range missile.

 June 12 - The UN Security Council approves Resolution 1874, condemning North Korea's May 25th nuclear test.
-The UN also impose new sanctions, banning the sale of most arms to or from North Korea.
+The UN also imposes new sanctions, banning the sale of most arms to or from North Korea.

-November 3 - North Korea's state run news agency reports that the reprocessing of 8,000 spent nuclear fuel rods has been completed.
+November 3 - North Korea's state-run news agency reports that the reprocessing of 8,000 spent nuclear fuel rods has been completed.
 The reprocessing garnered enough weapons-grade plutonium for one to two nuclear bombs.

-November 20 - According to a report by Stanford University professor, Siegfried Hecker, North Korea has a new nuclear enrichment facility composed of 2,000 centrifuges.
+November 20 - According to a report by Stanford University professor Siegfried Hecker, North Korea has a new nuclear enrichment facility composed of 2,000 centrifuges.
 Hecker was given unprecedented access to North Korea's facility and documents.